jcbob/ios_habit_tracker/README.md

 # Habit Tracker
+This is my repository for my first personal project using the Swift programming language - a habit tracker application for iOS

 ---
-My first take on a personal project - a habit tracker app for iOS

-## Habit class properties
-- title: String
-- status: String
-- timesPerDay: Int
-- timesCompletedToday: Int
-- description/information: String
-- completedCountTotal: Int
-- icon: Int64
-- color: String
-- weekDays: [String]
+Date begun: June 2023
-- userOrder: Int64
+Date ended: -
+Author: Jakub Wolski

 ## Features